h4sh5/sshoq/README.md

 SSHOQ implements the common password-based and public-key (RSA and EdDSA/ed25519) authentication methods.
 It also supports new authentication methods such as OAuth 2.0 and allows logging in to your servers using your Google/Microsoft/Github accounts.

-### SSHOQ is still experimental
-While SSHOQ shows promise for faster session establishment, it is still at an early proof-of-concept stage.
-As with any new complex protocol, **expert cryptographic review over an extended timeframe is required before reasonable security conclusions can be made**.

-We are developing SSHOQ as an open source project to facilitate community feedback and analysis.
-However, we **cannot yet endorse its appropriateness for production systems** without further peer review.
-Please collaborate with us if you have relevant expertise!

 ## Installing SSHOQ

 You can either download the last [release binaries](https://github.com/h4sh5/sshoq/releases),